thephez/dpp-spec/docs/data-trigger.md

     ✓ should not call any triggers if there's no triggers in the contract
 ```

-An additional validation occurs related to document batch state transition as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.12.1/test/unit/document/stateTransition/data/validateDocumentsBatchTransitionDataFactory.spec.js#L325):
+An additional validation occurs related to document batch state transition as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.13.1/test/unit/document/stateTransition/data/validateDocumentsBatchTransitionDataFactory.spec.js#L325):

 ```
   validateDocumentsBatchTransitionDataFactory
+    ✓ should return invalid result if data contract was not found ✓ should return invalid result if document transition with action "create" is already present ✓ should return invalid result if document transition with action "replace" is not present ✓ should return invalid result if document transition with action "delete" is not present ✓ should return invalid result if document transition with action "replace" has wrong revision ✓ should return invalid result if document transition with action "replace" has mismatch of ownerId with previous revision
-    ✓ should return invalid result if data triggers execution failed
+    ✓ should throw an error if document transition has invalid action ✓ should return invalid result if there are duplicate document transitions according to unique indices ✓ should return invalid result if data triggers execution failed ✓ should return valid result if document transitions are valid
 ```

 ## DPNS Trigger Validation

-As of DPP v0.12, only DPNS is able to use data triggers.
-Its data triggers are defined in [js-dpp](https://github.com/dashevo/js-dpp/tree/v0.12.1/lib/dataTrigger/dpnsTriggers) and have some DPNS-specific [validation tests](https://github.com/dashevo/js-dpp/tree/v0.12.1/test/unit/dataTrigger/dpnsTriggers):
+As of DPP v0.13, only DPNS is able to use data triggers.
+Its data triggers are defined in [js-dpp](https://github.com/dashevo/js-dpp/tree/v0.13.1/lib/dataTrigger/dpnsTriggers) and have some DPNS-specific [validation tests](https://github.com/dashevo/js-dpp/tree/v0.13.1/test/unit/dataTrigger/dpnsTriggers):

 ```